MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

 ---

-# Known issues in Machine Learning Server and Microsoft R Server
+# Known issues in Machine Learning Server 9.2.1 and Microsoft R Server

 Review workaround steps for the following known issues in this release.

+## In this release

+There are no known issues reported for Machine Learning Server 9.2.1

 <a name="Prev"></a>